Simultaneous Self-Localization and Base Station Localization with Resonant Beam: System Overview

 \subsection{System Design}

-A coordinate system is a reference framework used to describe a MT's position in space.
-In the DRBP system, the coordinate system for positioning the MT is defined by the MT itself, referred as the init coordinate system and MT coordinate system.
-The initial coordinate system is defined by the MT's state at the initial moment (could be any time), and the MT coordinate system is defined by the MT's state at any given moment.
-DRBP determine the MT's position within init coordinate system at any given time.
+{The proposed DRBP system establishes a positioning framework where the reference coordinate system is defined by the MT.
+Two coordinate systems are utilised: the initial coordinate system, which is fixed to the MT's state at an arbitrary starting moment ($t=0$), and the MT coordinate system, which is a local frame that moves with the MT.
+The objective of the DRBP system is to determine the MT's pose (position and orientation) within the initial coordinate frame at any given time $t$.
+This MT-centric approach creates a distributed architecture, decoupling the positioning algorithm from any fixed base station infrastructure and thereby enhancing system scalability and concurrency.

-The proposed DRBP system uses the multiple signal classification (MUSIC) algorithm for AoA estimation, leverages the base station deployment pattern to position the base station in MT coordinate, and tracking the changes of base station positions in MT coordinate.
-At any given moment, take the MT coordinate as the initial coordinate.
-By comparing the changes in base station positions between the any other moment MT coordinate and the initial coordinate, the position of the MT within the initial coordinate can be determined, which completes the MT-side positioning.
-This distributed architecture decouples the positioning algorithm from base station binding, thereby enhancing the extensible and concurrency of base stations.

-As shown in Fig.~\ref{fig_1}, the DRBP consists of two main components: RB-R and RB-T. The RB-T is installed on the MT for positioning, while a single RB-R is passively deployed on the ground as a base station.
-The RB-R only include a retroreflector and the RB-T equip with a retroreflector, a gain medium, an attenuator (Att), and a wavefront sensor.
-This wavefront sensor measures the beam distribution, combining with MUSIC algorithm to estimate AoA.
+As illustrated in Fig.~\ref{fig_1}, the DRBP consists of two main components: RB-R and RB-T. The RB-T is installed on the MT for positioning, while a single RB-R is passively deployed on the ground as a base station.
+The RB-R only include a retroreflector, and the RB-T is equipped with a retroreflector, a gain medium, an attenuator (Att), and a wavefront sensor.
+This wavefront sensor measures the beam distribution, combining with the MUSIC algorithm to estimate AoA \cite{ref34}.
 The RB-T also includes a telescope internal modulator (TIM) for phase correction \cite{ref32}.
 An RB-T and an RB-R form a spatially distributed laser resonator within which a resonant beam is generated.
-The superposition of in-phase waves forms the resonant beam, and waves of different phases are canceled out through iteration \cite{ref28}.
-Thus, The concentrated energy of the intracavity laser beam exhibits low path loss, ensuring a high signal power and a strong signal-to-noise ratio which are essential for accurate positioning.
-The resonant beam is formed naturally when the spatially distributed laser resonator remain stable (i.e., the distance between the RB-T and the RB-R is within an acceptable range ) even though the RB-R is moving \cite{ref45, ref34}.
-Thus, the RBP requires no calibration and is capable of self-establishment and self-alignment.
-Multiple RB-Ts can create individual resonant beams with the RB-R.